yuriever/yuriever.github.io/docs/index.md

 ## Commands

 * `mkdocs new [dir-name]` - Create a new project, then go to the dictionary.
-* `mkdocs serve` - Start the live-reloading docs server at the http://localhost:8000/.
+* `mkdocs serve` - Start the live-reloading docs server at http://localhost:8000/.
 * `mkdocs build` - Build the html files.
 * `mkdocs gh-deploy --force` - Push to github and then wait for minutes.
 * `mkdocs -h` - Print help message and exit.